Like a turtle

 Distance zones - everyone feels different

-Anyone who gives the other so clearly to understand that he is neither afraid nor serious about his attack is already very sure of his cause.
-"Whatever arguments you bring up now, mine is the best, my position as winner is absolutely unassailable!"
+Anyone who gives the other so clearly to understand that he is neither afraid of taking his attack nor taking it seriously is already very sure of his cause.
+“Whatever arguments you bring up now, mine is the best, my position as winner is absolutely unassailable!”

 People perceive physical closeness differently.
 One is already having a hard time with the general practice of greeting kisses, the other one can not get close enough to his fellow human beings.